RaymondNguyn/NGINX-2420/README2.md

 Now we will upload the backend file from our local PC with SFTP In the terminal enter ` sftp -i /path/tp/authkey [user]@[ipaddr]` Once in whatever command on linux to navigate the local pc you just add an l `lcd` locally change directory.
 Change directory to the backend file on your local pc and use `put [backend-server]` to upload it to your remote server.
 Once that is done `exit`.

 ## Setting up the backend
-Now that the backend is uploaded on the remote server we have to move it to the correct directory move it with `sudo mv hello-server /usr/local/bin`
+Now that the backend is uploaded on the remote server we have to move it to the correct directory move it with `sudo mv hello-server /usr/local/bin`.
+The change  to the directory with `cd /usr/local/bin` then change the permissions of that file with `sudo chmod 777 hello-server`
 Once that is done we will now create a service file to run the backend.

 ### Service file
 Change directories to `cd /etc/systemd/system`.
 Now create a service file with `sudo vim [service-file-name.service]`